necolas/react-native-web/docs/apis/AppState.md

 ## Examples

-To see the current state, you can check `AppStateIOS.currentState`, which will be kept up-to-date.
-This example will only ever appear to say "Current state
-is: active" because the app is only visible to the user when in the `active` state, and the null state will happen only momentarily.
+To see the current state, you can check `AppState.currentState`, which will be kept up-to-date.
+This example will only ever appear to say "Current state is: active" because the app is only visible to the user when in the `active` state, and the null state will happen only momentarily.

 ```js
 class Example extends React.Component {